 How does travelling fit into all of this, you ask?!
 Well, ever since I can remember, travelling has been one of my greatest passions.
-Along with my self-help techniques, the other thing that helped during my recent ‘crisis of self’ was the thought that, if I could just get through this experience, I would ‘reward’ myself by going travelling/moving abroad.
+Along with my self-help techniques, the other thing that helped during my recent ‘quarter-life crisis’ was the thought that, if I could just get through this experience, I would ‘reward’ myself by going travelling/moving abroad.
 This dream, and the hope of a brighter future, was what I lived for.

 So, at the end of 2017, I packed my bags, said goodbye to my family, and moved half way around the world to do my first yoga teacher training course with All Yoga in Bali.
 From there, I moved straight to Australia to begin a new life in the sun!
 My aim is to live in as many different places as possible over the next few years, before finding somewhere that I can call home (for a while at least 😉 ).
 I will keep you posted of my adventures here, so stay tuned!